Abay-Wizard/Project-Pulse/README.md

 Project Pulse

 Project Pulse is a clean and intuitive project management dashboard that allows users to easily publish projects, track progress, update statuses, and remove outdated items.
-It is designed to be fast, responsive, and simple to use—giving users a smooth experience across all devices.
+It is designed to be fast, responsive, and simple to use, giving users a smooth experience across all devices.

 🚀 Tech Stack
  Frontend